 On April 25, 2005, more than a million abortion-rights activists again hit the Mall in Washington as part of the March for Women’s Lives.
 They protested what they saw as attempts by President George W. Bush’s administration to chip away at women’s reproductive rights, as well as the U.S. ban on aid to abortion clinics abroad.

-With the resignation of frequent swing vote Sandra Day O’Connor from the Supreme Court in 2005, who though conservative had helped block efforts to overturn Roe v.
-Wade, abortion-rights advocated worried that the landmark ruling might be in jeopardy.
-With South Dakota’s passing of a law to ban nearly all abortions in 2006, many expect to see the issue in front of the U.S. Supreme Court again in the near future.
+With the resignation of frequent swing vote Sandra Day O’Connor from the Supreme Court in 2005, who had helped block efforts to overturn Roe v.
+Wade, abortion-rights advocates have worried that the landmark ruling might be in jeopardy.